 The designer Buckminster Fuller made the point that, “Our beds are empty two-thirds of the time.
 Our living rooms are empty seven-eighths of the time.
 Our office buildings are empty one-half of the time.
 It’s time we gave this some thought.”

 The point here is that we collectively have a lot of space that is wasted when it’s not is use.
 It is a waste to have an office space for someone who only needs it for 20% of their working time, or 8 hours a week.
-That office space is being used 4.8% of the time on average.
+In this case that office space is only being used 4.8% of the time on average.
 On the other side of the coin, we have houses that are empty while we are at work, which is also a type of waste.
 If we can collectively use spaces in multifunctional ways we will collectively reduce our individual footprint.

 There might be people reading this who wonder how a big corporation can be run properly when everyone works at home.
 How can you manage productivity and performance?
 How do you make sure there are no shirkers?
 Or even worse, what if employees just start using initiative and coming up with their own ideas, undermining the structure of the corporation?
 You may tell from my tone that I am being facetious.
 Corporations can’t be run from home, otherwise they will disintegrate, which is something to think about.
 In any case, Econation favours the ideal business which is small, simple and circular.

 The sustainabilism of working from home

 As well as all the personal benefits of working from home there are also many sustainabilism benefits including:

 - less cars on the road leads to:

 - less congestion (leading to even less emissions)